Umeshbalande/Chat_with_PDF/README.md

 # Chat with PDFs : using Langchain and streamlit
-ANY TextBOOK( E.g: CBSE class 6 science Textbook)
+ANY TextBOOK ( for E.g: CBSE class 6 science Textbook)

 ## Table of Contents